LMS Requirements: An Ultimate Checklist

 Talent management

 If you want to develop certain skills in employees, search for an LMS with a skills management feature.
-It allows you to choose necessary competencies and create learning programs that close skill gaps and track individual users’ success.
+It allows you to choose necessary competencies and create training programs that close skill gaps and track individual users’ success.

 Mobile learning